It was the final school period of the day, and to think Nevil had come so close this time!

 Immediately, Nevil felt suspicious.
 “Why do I feel there’s more to this story than that, Ma’am?”

 Mrs. Gukenstein snorted and swung the pen in the air, as if it were a wand.
-“Allegedly, they say the security cameras caught an ‘old, gremlin-looking lady’ crawling in through one of the building windows and steal some stationary.”
+“Allegedly, they say the security cameras caught an ‘old, gremlin-looking lady’ crawling in through one of the building windows and stealing some stationery.”

 “Seems like quite an intricate operation,” Nevil said, playing along.
 “How did nobody notice you?”